DusKing1/DusKing1/README.md

 #### ⭐ Recent Stars

+- [anthropics/anthropic-cookbook](https://github.com/anthropics/anthropic-cookbook) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude. (today)
 - [mannaandpoem/OpenManus](https://github.com/mannaandpoem/OpenManus) - No fortress, purely open ground.
 OpenManus is Coming.
 (2 days ago)
 - [devbisme/skidl](https://github.com/devbisme/skidl) - SKiDL is a module that extends Python with the ability to design electronic circuits.
 (2 days ago)
 - [liangkangnan/tinyriscv](https://github.com/liangkangnan/tinyriscv) - A very simple and easy to understand RISC-V core.
 (2 days ago)